All Episodes

 And the love is more intense.

-So I talked about with Steve Bannon being in a little Italian restaurant with my wife and with a musician, a friend of ours.
+So I talked about with Steve Bannon being in a little Italian restaurant with my wife and with a musician, friend of ours.

-Almost everybody came over that was in the restaurant, and then when I went out, I ran into three different groups of people, and all three groups were listeners.
+And then when I went out, I ran to three different groups of people.

 jordan holmes